S3anHarrington/Project-I/README.md

 # Stimmy Board 2020-2021
 ## Project-I
 	UW FINTECH 2021-22: PROJECT I
-	-This application is composed of data visualization, including data aggregation, and interactive visualizations, to demonstrate potential investment value if you were to invest your government stimulus into a set of potential assets.
+	-This application is composed of data aggregation, and interactive visualizations, to demonstrate potential investment value if you were to invest your government stimulus into a set of potential assets over the time period of April 15th 2020 - Dec 31st 2021.
 ---

 ## Technologies